+Whether you're taking a train from Rome to Florence, exploring the streets of Naples or doing a tour of Tuscany you will be exposed to delicious bread.
 Bread is a cornerstone of the Italian dining experience.
-The types of types of Italian bread available across Italy are as diverse as its remarkable cities — from the well known ciabatta and focaccia, to dessert breads such as Panettone, to obscure offerings such as taralli, a circular bread snack.
+The types of Italian bread available across Italy are as diverse as its remarkable cities — from the well-known ciabatta and focaccia to dessert bread such as Panettone, to obscure offerings such as taralli, a circular bread snack.

 If you’re strolling around Rome in search of lunch, you might pick up a rosette, a hollow roll shaped like a rose the locals like to use for sandwiches.